pmalani/joy-cdk/README.md

   - Create s3 buckets and other resources for CDK's use
 - build
   - `npm run build`
-  - In TypeScript compile to JavaScript
+  - In TypeScript, compile to JavaScript
 - cdk synth
   - To generate the cloud formation artifacts
 - cdk diff
-  - Optionally to see the differences that will be applied
+  - Optionally, to see the differences that will be applied
 - cdk deploy
   - To push the resources to AWS
 - cdk destroy